When to Be Concerned about Child Behavior Problems

 Recognize the Anger Warning Signs

 Similar to many other mental and physical disorders, it is important to recognize if you are about to lose control.
 If this can be done, then the anger management tools can be made use of.
 It helps to pay attention to what triggers your uncontrollable anger – what scenarios, who are usually involved, and how were you feeling at the time.
 Once this is known, you can already prepare yourself before entering similar situations.
+Huntington Beach Christian Counseling can help you develop strategies and techniques to manage your anger in a healthy, constructive way.

 It is also essential to know the warning signs that you are about to have a meltdown.
 Physically, you may experience increased heart rate, heavy breathing, jaw clenching or teeth grinding, clenching of fists, shaking, headache, stomach ache, or the reddening of the face.